1daytotheleft/ENG3810/modules/instructions for making folders.md

 2. Among the options that appear under "Add File," click "Create New File"

 ![image](https://github.com/1daytotheleft/ENG3810/blob/main/images/2%20create%20file.png)
 3. Go to the textbox and enter your new folder's name.
-Afterwards, type **"/"**
+Directly following it, type **"/"**

 (*Do not type the quotation marks*)